Apartheid

-Broadly speaking, apartheid was delineated into petty apartheid, which entailed the segregation of public facilities and social events, and grand apartheid, which strictly separated housing and employment opportunities by race.
+Broadly speaking, apartheid was delineated into petty apartheid, which entailed the segregation of public facilities and social events, and grand apartheid, which strictly segregated housing and employment opportunities by race.
 The first apartheid law was the Prohibition of Mixed Marriages Act, 1949, followed closely by the Immorality Amendment Act of 1950, which made it illegal for most South African citizens to marry or pursue sexual relationships across racial lines.
-The Population Registration Act, 1950 classified all South Africans into one of four racial groups based on appearance, known ancestry, socioeconomic status, and cultural lifestyle: "Black", "White", "Coloured", and "Indian", the last two of which included several sub-classifications.
+The Population Registration Act, 1950 classified all South Africans into racial groups based on appearance, known ancestry, socioeconomic status, and cultural lifestyle: "Black", "White", "Coloured", and "Indian".

 Places of residence were determined by racial classification.
 Between 1960 and 1983, 3.5 million black Africans were removed from their homes and forced into segregated neighbourhoods as a result of apartheid legislation, in some of the largest mass evictions in modern history.
-Most of these targeted removals were intended to restrict the black population to ten designated "tribal homelands", also known as bantustans, four of which became nominally independent states.
-The government announced that relocated persons would lose their South African citizenship as they were absorbed into the bantustans.
+Most of these targeted removals were intended to restrict the black population to ten designated "tribal homelands", also known as bantustans.

 Apartheid sparked significant international and domestic opposition, resulting in some of the most influential global social movements of the 20th century.
 It was the target of frequent condemnation in the United Nations and brought about extensive international sanctions, including arms embargoes and economic sanctions on South Africa.
-During the 1970s and 1980s, internal resistance to apartheid became increasingly militant, prompting brutal crackdowns by the National Party ruling government and protracted sectarian violence that left thousands dead or in detention.
-The Truth and Reconciliation Commission found that there were 21,000 deaths from political violence, with 7,000 deaths between 1948 and 1989, and 14,000 deaths and 22,000 injuries in the transition period between 1990 and 1994.
+Internal resistance to apartheid became increasingly militant during the 1970s and 1980s, prompting brutal crackdowns by the National Party-led government and protracted sectarian violence that left thousands dead or in detention.
 Some reforms of the apartheid system were undertaken, including allowing for Indian and Coloured political representation in parliament, but these measures failed to appease most activist groups.

-Between 1987 and 1993, the National Party entered into bilateral negotiations with the African National Congress (ANC), the leading anti-apartheid political movement, for ending segregation and introducing majority rule.
-In 1990, prominent ANC figures, such as Nelson Mandela, were released from prison.
-Apartheid legislation was repealed on 17 June 1991, leading to non-racial elections in April 1994.
-Since the end of apartheid, elections have been open and competitive.
+Between 1987 and 1993, the National Party entered into bilateral negotiations with the African National Congress (ANC), the leading anti-apartheid political movement, for ending segregation and introducing majority rule, leading to non-racial elections in April 1994.

+Since the end of apartheid, elections have been open and competitive, and the lives of South Africans have improved across multiple metrics.
+The economic legacy and social effects of apartheid continue to persist to the present day, particularly inequality.